Politics of Greenland: Executive powers

 Executive power rests with a high commissioner, and a prime minister heads the Cabinet.
-The high commissioner of Greenland is appointed by the monarch (on from 2011: Queen Margrethe II), and the prime minister is elected indirectly by parliament elections results for four-year terms.
+The high commissioner of Greenland is appointed by the monarch, and the prime minister is elected indirectly by parliament elections results for four-year terms.

 The High Commissioner has a seat in the Inatsisartut.
 The high commissioner is allowed to speak in the Inatsisartut regarding common Danish/Greenlandic affairs, but is not allowed to vote.
 Following legislative elections, the leader of the party that wins the most seats is usually given the initiative to establish a new coalition by the Greenlandic Parliament, unless the current Naalakkersuisut Siulittaasuat (Prime Minister in English) is still in power.
-However, if he/she fails, the Chairman of the parliament asks all chairmen of the parties elected to the parliament, and asks them to point to another chairman who they feel can rightly form a new coalition.
+However, if he/she fails, the chairman of the parliament asks all chairmen of the parties elected to the parliament, and asks them to point to another chairman who they feel can rightly form a new coalition.
 The chairman with the most votes is then handed the initiative.
 After forming the coalition, the Naalakkersuisut Siulittaasuat leads the Naalakkersuisut.
 The Naalakkersuisut will often consist of around 9 members.
 The coalition parties divide the various ministries among themselves and after this, the parties elect their representative to these ministries.
 Any other member of the cabinet is called a Naalakkersuisoq.

 Legislative branch

 Legislative power is shared by the government and the legislature.
 The legislature Greenlandic Parliament (Inatsisartut) is made up of 31 members elected by direct, popular vote to serve four-year terms by proportional representation.
-Election of 2 seats to the Danish Parliament (Folketing) was last held on June 5, 2019.
-The current composition is shown below.
+Election of 2 seats to the Danish Parliament (Folketing) was last held on 5 June 2019.
+The composition after the 2025 Greenlandic general election is shown below.